SigmaWrath/Tukupu-Published/content/Player Classes/Warlock/Great Old One Patron.md

 #### <span style="color:rgb(203, 123, 55)">Level 14: Create Thrall</span>

 Your patron grants you the ability to manifest a part of itself.
 You always have the [[Summon Aberration]] spell prepared.
-When you cast the spell, you can modify it so that it doesn’t require Concentration.
+When you cast the spell, you can modify it so that it doesn’t require [[Concentration]].
 If you do so, the spell’s duration becomes 1 minute for that casting and when summoned, the Aberration has a number of Temporary Hit Points equal to your Warlock level plus your Charisma modifier.

 In addition, the first time each turn the Aberration hits a creature under the effect of your [[Hex]], the Aberration deals extra Psychic damage to the target equal to the bonus damage of that spell.